 The NOAA HAB programs do not fund research on inland or freshwater HABs except in the Great Lakes and coastal waters, which, as defined in the Coastal Zone Management Act (16 U.S.C.
 1453 (3)), contain a measurable quantity or percentage of sea water.

-Proposals for research on freshwater HABs that do not involve field work and cannot be clearly assigned to a particular region should be submitted for the Great Lakes region rotation.
-Proposals for some projects may be submitted in any year regardless of the regional rotation, but only with permission of the appropriate Program Manager:
+Proposals for some projects may be submitted in any year regardless of the regional rotation based on the following criteria, but only with permission of a HAB Program Manager:

-1) Not all research readily fit into a regional context.
+1) Not all research readily fits into a regional context.
 For example, a project may compare regions, involve many species, have a national scope, or be independent of a particular region.
+Projects that compare regions or are national in scope must include a substantial effort in the currently eligible region for the program for which they are being submitted.

-2) Some HAB events are so significant that research cannot wait for the regional rotation.
-Events that fall into this category would involve newly emerging species or expansion in time or space of a known HAB species and represent an immediate and unusual or extraordinarily severe threat to ecosystems and/or human health.
+2) Some HAB events are so significant and urgent that research cannot wait for the regional rotation.
+Events that fall into this category would involve newly emerging species or expansion in time or space of a known HAB species and represent an immediate and unusual or severe threat to ecosystems and/or human health

-Proposals for projects that do not clearly fit into the regional rotation designated for each program in Table 1 must have permission of the appropriate Program Manager or they will be rejected without review.
+Proposals for projects that do not clearly fit into the regional focus designated for each program in Table 1 must have permission of a HAB Program Manager prior to submitting a LOI or they will be rejected without review.
 Instructions for obtaining Program Manager permission are given in Section III.C.
-A positive response to a Letter of Intent (LOI; see Section IV.B.) does not constitute permission.
-It is in the best interests of investigators to obtain permission to submit a proposal outside of the regional rotation order prior to submitting a LOI.